SPTHvx/SPTH/23problems/README.md

 With this list, I aim to inspire the upcoming generation of programmers.
 Those of you passionate about artificial intelligence, evolution, and the essence of life should dive deep into these significant challenges.
 I truly believe that solving these problems will make a lasting difference.
+This has been originally published in the [tmp.0ut#3 zine](https://tmpout.sh/3) in November 2023.

 | Number | **Category** | Title and Details | **Solution(s)** | **Current Status** |